sjmckay/mbb/docs/quickstart.rst

 Accessing the fit results
 -------------------------

-To access the percentiles of the posterior distribition for any parameter in the fit:
+To access the percentiles of the posterior distribution for any parameter in the fit:

 .. code-block:: python